peteroupc/peteroupc.github.io/randomfunc.md

 <small><sup id=Note17>(17)</sup> The NVIDIA white paper "[**Floating Point and IEEE 754 Compliance for NVIDIA GPUs**](https://docs.nvidia.com/cuda/floating-point/)",
 and "[**Floating-Point Determinism**](https://randomascii.wordpress.com/2013/07/16/floating-point-determinism/)" by Bruce Dawson, discuss issues with non-integer numbers in much more detail.</small>

-<small><sup id=Note18>(18)</sup> The following can improve reproducibility for methods that use non-integer numbers, such as the methods in this section:

-- The method can represent numbers in _fixed point_: as integers that store multiples of 1/_n_ (e.g. 1/10000, 1/256, or 1/65536).
-Fixed-point numbers have fewer reproducibility issues than floating-point numbers.
+<small><sup id=Note18>(18)</sup> One way to improve reproducibility for methods that use non-integer numbers (such as the methods in this section) is to represent numbers in _fixed point_: as integers that store multiples of 1/_n_ (e.g. 1/10000, 1/256, or 1/65536).
+Fixed-point numbers have fewer reproducibility issues than floating-point numbers and other non-integer numbers.
 For instance, fixed-point numbers don't have the problems of non-associativity and varying resolution that floating-point numbers have, and their arithmetic is closer to integer arithmetic.
-(See, for example, "[**The Butterfly Effect - Deterministic Physics in The Incredible Machine and Contraption Maker**](https://www.moddb.com/members/kevryan/blogs/the-butterfly-effect-deterministic-physics-in-the-incredible-machine-and-contraption-maker)".)
+(See, for example, "[**The Butterfly Effect - Deterministic Physics in The Incredible Machine and Contraption Maker**](https://www.moddb.com/members/kevryan/blogs/the-butterfly-effect-deterministic-physics-in-the-incredible-machine-and-contraption-maker)".)</small>
-- If floating-point numbers are still appropriate, the method can use software implementations of such numbers that always deliver the same answer for the same input (preferably the correctly-rounded answer) and have predictable rounding behavior.
-(Using such implementations, though, can reduce performance.)
-Examples include fixed-precision versions of Java's `BigDecimal` or Python's `Decimal`, .NET's `System.Decimal`, or software emulation of IEEE 754 binary64 or binary32 numbers.
-The method can also put individual floating-point operations in separate statements to avoid adding and/or multiplying three numbers in one statement (e.g., avoid `r = num1 + num2 + num3` in favor of `t = num1 + num2` and `r = t + num3`), since adding or multiplying those numbers in a different order can lead to different results.</small>

 <small><sup id=Note19>(19)</sup> Downey, A. B. "[**Generating Pseudo-random Floating Point Values**](http://allendowney.com/research/rand/)", 2007.</small>